stacklio/stackl/docs/content/advanced/documents_and_types.md

 : models IT infrastructure as infrastructure targets originating from the environment, location, and zone and possessing a set of infrastructure capabilities

 **Stack_Application_Template**
-: models the application as a set of services with their requirements, links and any EFRs
+: models the application as a set of services with their requirements, links and any policies

 **Functional_Requirement**
 : configuration packets required of the operating environment for the service to perform its functions

-**Non_Functional_Requirement**
+**Resource_Requirement**
 : hardware resource requirements to run the service such as CPU, memory, hard disk capacity, ...

-**Extra_Functional_Requirement**
+**Policy**
-: Application requirements that go beyond runtime requirements of a single service, such as multiple service instantiations, service latency links, availability conditions, ...
+: Service and Application requirements that give additional specifications for how the service or applications functions, such as multiple service instantiations, service latency links, availability conditions, ...

 **Authentication**
 : TODO